rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | unpack_logfmt fields (ip, host) skip_empty_results
 ```

-Performance tip: if you need extracting a single field from long [logfmt](https://brandur.org/logfmt) line, it is faster to use [`extract` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#extract-pipe).
+Performance tip: if you need to extract a single field from a long [logfmt](https://brandur.org/logfmt) line, it is faster to use the [`extract` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#extract-pipe).
 For example, the following query extracts `"ip"` field from [logfmt](https://brandur.org/logfmt) line stored
 in [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field):